Scientific Name

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the popular Rebutias without too much trouble.
-Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter, to promote better blooming.
+Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter to promote better blooming.
 Watering should be done carefully, allowing the plant to almost dry out between waterings.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
-Instead of propagating your offsets, let the plant for a large cluster for the best viewing.
-When it blooms, this will make a truly beautiful display.
-Lastly, make sure to fertilizer during the growing season for the best results.
+Instead of propagating your offsets, let the plant grow in a large cluster for the best viewing.
+When it blooms, this will make a stunning display.
+Lastly, ensure fertilizer during the growing season for the best results.

 Learn more at How to Grow and Care for Rebutia.